-31st January 2012, which is the 9th day of the first Lunar month (農曆正月初九), is the Jade Emperor ( 玉皇 Yu Huang or 玉帝 Yu Di) of Heaven’s Birthday (天公誕, Tian Gong Dan).
+The 9th day of the first Lunar month of the year (農曆正月初九), is the Jade Emperor ( 玉皇 Yu Huang or 玉帝 Yu Di) of Heaven’s Birthday (天公誕, Tian Gong Dan).

 The Jade Emperor is one of the most important God, according to Chinese traditions.